 - Money Coach ($50-$100/hr) — Same as above, only for people and their wallets :)

-- Advisor to Financial Startups ($100+/hr and/or stock) — Same as above, only for startups!
+- Fintech Advisor ($100+/hr and/or stock) — Same as above, only for financial startups!

 What I’ve Learned So Far

 And that brings us up to speed on my employment history so far in this life of mine.
 MAN that took me a while to type out!
-Haha… 3 full hours!!
-And I’m sure I’m missing a few jobs in there too somewhere but oh well… I’m not going back to edit it again :) All this leads me to conclude three things though:
+Haha… 4 full hours!!
+And I’m sure I’m missing a few jobs in there too somewhere but oh well… I’m not going back to edit it again :) All this leads me to conclude

 - No job is ever permanent.
 Which can be either a blessing or a distraction (or both).
 But either way you always have to keep your eyes open and your skills sharp!